btcpayserver/magento2-plugin/README.md

 - View BTCPay Server invoices created in Magento Admin
 - Magento also polls for invoice updates as a safety net for when real-time updates didn't reach Magento
 - Multi-website and multi-store compatible
+- Creating an API key is easy through the use of the Greenfield API authorize URL

 ## Goal
 The goal of this module is to allow Bitcoin payments in Magento 2 without any other 3rd party.